 One possibility is that you’re simply not baking your muffins for long enough.
 If your muffins aren’t browning on top, then perhaps you gave up before they had a chance to brown.

 It’s normal to be worried about leaving your muffins in the oven too long because you don’t want them to burn.
-However, you don’t want to take the muffins out of the oven too soon or they won’t turn out properly.
+However, you don’t want to take them out of the oven too soon or they won’t turn out properly.

 For example, you could lower the temperature of the oven to 350 degrees Fahrenheit and let the muffins bake for a further five minutes.
-This might give the muffins the perfect amount of time to brown on top without burning on the bottom.
+This might give them the perfect amount of time to brown on top without burning on the bottom.

 What If the Muffins Burn?

 When the muffins that you’re trying to bake are burning, this means that you’re leaving them in the oven too long.
-You could also be baking the muffins at a higher temperature than you’re supposed to.
+You could also be baking them at a higher temperature than you’re supposed to.

-Any muffin recipe that you’re going to use will come with a temperature recommendation for baking the muffins.
+Any muffin recipe that you’re going to use will come with a temperature recommendation for baking them.
 You should ensure that you’re following the temperature recommendation to get the best results.

-Set a timer to ensure that you don’t leave the muffins in the oven for too long as well.
-The only notable thing about this is that it’s unlikely that your muffins would burn without browning on top, but burning the muffins is definitely not ideal.
+Set a timer to ensure that you don’t leave them in the oven for too long as well.
+The only notable thing about this is that it’s unlikely that your muffins would burn without browning on top, but burning them is definitely not ideal.

 Try to be more careful about following the right temperature directions as well as baking time recommendations.
 Remember that some ovens will run a little or might have hotspots that you will need to deal with too.